vic-ma/howtodismantle.github.io/_posts/2023-10-04-Card-Caravan-Bringing-Peakboard-and-Trello-together.md

 ### Add card name

 For our card name, we use a text control.
-We set its data to the *Name* column of our data source.
+We set the text to the *Name* column of our data source.

 ![image](/assets/2023-10-04/073.png)